macOS Tahoe Black Screen? Try These 8 Fixes

 3. Release the keys after about 20 seconds.

-4. Adjust any system settings that were reset if asked or needed.
+4. Adjust any system settings that were reset, if prompted.

-4. Select the disk you want to repair>select the last volume on the disk to repair.
+4. Select the disk to repair → choose the last volume on that disk.

-5. Click First Aid and follow the on-screen instruction.
+5. Click First Aid and follow the on-screen instructions.

 Run First Aid Disk Utility